I fostered cats for a few months... here's how you can care for dogs, rabbits etc too (all for free)

 It may also be worth searching for opportunities with smaller charities in your local area if you can't find a suitable role through the organisations below.

-RSPCA – cats, dogs and horses
+RSPCA – now recruiting for cats, dogs and horses

 The RSPCA says it needs foster carers to help animals recover from neglect, abuse, illness or injury.
 And as well as cats and dogs, it also needs fosterers for the rescue ponies and horses in its care.